API Testing

 Data Management

-Another important aspect of functional testing is effective test data management.
-This involves creating relevant and realistic test data covering every possible scenario, including edge cases.
+Another important aspect of functional testing is test data management.
+It involves creating relevant and realistic test data that covers every possible scenario.
 Two strategies for handling this data are using data generation tools and keeping a repository of test data that can be reused and accessed quickly.

 For example, employing a tool like SQL Data Generator helps speed up the process of producing accurate, useful test data for database-driven applications.